jjerrygo/tools/README.md

 You can find the original version here: https://github.com/chinuno-usami/CuteR

-As a fresh hand of Python, I try to figure out how to use it as my practice of learing.
+As a fresh hand of Python, I try to figure out how to use it as my practice of learning.

 ### 1.0 Preparation
 There are 2 ways to use it, first is command line with option, second is to run python module.

-#### Setup
+#### 1) Setup
 Install Pillow/CuteR
 ```shell
 pip install CuteR
 ```
 Pillow is a powerful branch of PIL(Python Imaging Library), since PIL no longer supports after Python 2.7, we should use Pillow.

-#### Input
+#### 2) Input
 * Link the of QR code(text)
 * An image you want to use as background(image)
-Please not the image should better be square to be consitent with output, if not, will automatically use the top left square area of your image as the input.
+Please note the image should better be square to be consitent with output, if not, will automatically use the top left square area of your image as the input.

-#### Output
+#### 3) Output
 * A QR code image with background

-### 1.1 As Python module
+### 1.1 Run as Python script

 #### Example
 ```python